toneloc/stable-channels/README.md

 ## Getting Started

 Currently, this works as a CLN plugin and as a standalone LND app.
-This code is at the root of this directory.
+This code is at `/platforms`.

 <ul>
-    <li>The code for the CLN plugin is at stablechannels.py</li>
+    <li>The code for the CLN plugin is at `platforms/stablechannels.py`</li>
-    <li>The code for the standalone LND Python app is at lnd.py.</li>
+    <li>The code for the standalone LND Python app is at `platfornms/lnd.py`.</li>
 </ul>

 There are also some in-progress iOS apps, web apps, bash scripts, Python servers and other knick-knacks.
 Check that stuff out, as you wish, in `/platforms`.